-Another area where SalesX has consistently been out in front of their competitors is their adoption of Bing Ads as part of the menu of options they present to clients.
-While it may not yet be as popular as its competitor AdWords, Khoei and his team have seen real value in Bing Ads for businesses who are willing to go against the mainstream and try something different.
+Another area where SalesX has consistently been out in front of their competitors is their adoption of Microsoft Ads (formerly Bing Ads) as part of the menu of options they present to clients.
+While it may not yet be as popular as its competitor Ads, Khoei and his team have seen real value in Microsoft Ads for businesses who are willing to go against the mainstream and try something different.

-But most of SalesX’s clients don’t rely exclusively on PPC and digital ad buys — calls are also a crucial element of their marketing strategies.
+But most of SalesX’s clients don’t rely on PPC marketing alone — calls are also a crucial element of their strategy.

 “We started using CallRail about 5 years ago, way before call tracking became quite as buzzy as it is today,” says SalesX SEM Manager Emmanuel McCoy.
 “For us, the technology was a critical part of our mission, because we want to be able to accurately track all sources of contact for our clients.
 And we found that for most of our clients, they were tracking form fills and web sessions and everything else, but not calls.”